-This course includes study of the history and styles of American musical theatre.
-It includes resume preparation, audition techniques, and career planning in musical theatre.
-The course may include the production of a musical or opera when applicable.
+Musical Theatre is a survey course which includes study of the history and styles of American musical theatre.
 The class is essentially lecture with some activities included.

 Reader's Theatre DRAM-123 2 hours

 The techniques and methods of reader's theatre are covered including choral reading, tempo and rhythm, vocal characterization, staging methods and script preparation.
 Included is the production of a reader's theatre program for public performance.
 Lecture is the format with production activities included.